alexeygrigorev/mlbookcamp-page/article/numpy.md

 ```

-Note that in this code we used the `T` property of `mat`.
+In this code we used the `T` property of `mat`.
 This is a matrix transposition operation, which changes rows of a matrix with columns:

 ```python